mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 Email sent...
 ```

 So, it takes about 4 seconds to get a customer, I changed the timeout so you can see more clearly.
 Here's our customer object, then we get the top movies, and finally, we send an email to this customer with the top movies.
 So here's what I want to do.
 I want you to rewrite this code using *async & await*.
+So, do the exercise and when you're done